 - Working of Zener diode

 - Avalanche diode vs Zener diode

 Zener Diode Definition

 What does a Zener diode do?
-Well, a Zener diode is basically a type of semiconductor diode in which current can flow in forward as well as in the reverse direction.
+Well, a Zener diode is basically a type of semiconductor diode in which current can flow forward as well as in the reverse direction.
 This diode is fundamentally a silicon-based, heavily doped p-n junction diode.

 In 1934, the theoretical foundation of Zener diode was given by an American physicist named Clarence Zener.
 That’s why this type of semiconductor diode is known as Zener diode.

 Construction Of Zener Diode

 Just like a laser diode, the Zener diode is also a modified form of the heavily doped silicon-based p-n junction diode.
 In the case of Zener diodes, the depletion region (see figure) is intensely made very thin.

 Therefore, as a result, even for a small reverse voltage, electrons can easily tunnel from the valence band of the p-type material to the conduction band of the n-type material.
 After going through the construction of a Zener diode, the next question you should be asking is how does a Zener diode work?